Pulsior/TheSettlersOfCatan/README.md

   - Coastal trade
   - Permissions

+Please note:
-Please note that i don't have a Pulsior.com domain, but I used a com.Pulsior package structure since it's conventional.
+  - I don't have a Pulsior.com domain, but I used a com.Pulsior package structure since it's conventional.
+  - This plugin is designed for use with a specific map.
+When using it with another Settlers of Catan map, the automatic resource functions will not work.